 The most interesting fact that I discovered is:

-1 out of every 4 digital marketing job description looks for SEO as a must-have skill.
+1 out of every 4 digital marketing job descriptions looks for SEO as a must-have skill.

-I found that 28% of total job openings has mentioned SEO as a primary skill for digital marketing jobs.
+I found that 28% of total job openings have mentioned SEO as a primary skill for digital marketing jobs.

 Even Search-engine-marketing is next to SEO.
 17.25 % of all job openings SEM is explicitly mentioned, whereas SMM is on the third spot with 16.5 %.

 Scope of error: I noticed that 13.25 % of jobs had mentioned sales as a skill set for job openings.
 The most obvious reason for including sales in the job description could be the skill of generating sales through online marketing skills; second is about sales.
 And in many cases, I didn’t get much information about the ‘sales’ term in the description.]